 The Eastside Aquifer Subbasin is located in northwestern Monterey County that includes the northern end of the Salinas River Valley.
 The Subbasin contains portions of the City of Salinas, City of Gonzales, and a small portion of the community of Chualar.
 The geology of the Eastside Subbasin is dominated by alluvial fans deposited by surface-water drainages originating in the Gabilan Range.
 The eastern boundary of the Subbasin is the contact between the unconsolidated sediments and the Gabilan Range that consists mostly of granitic rocks.
 The northern boundary with the Langley Subbasin generally coincides with the presence of the Aromas Red Sands (DWR, 2004).
 There are no reported hydraulic barriers separating these subbasins and therefore there is potential for groundwater flow between them.
-Similarly, there is likely groundwater flow between the Eastside and 180/400-Foot Aquifer Subbasins, although flow may be restricted due to the change from alluvial fan sediments in the Eastside Subbasin to less permeable marine and riverine sediments in the 180/400-Foot Aquifer Subbasin (Kennedy/Jenks, 2004).
+Similarly, there is likely groundwater flow between the Eastside and 180/400-Foot Aquifer Subbasin (Kennedy/Jenks, 2004).
+The change in sediments in the 180/400-Foot Aquifer Subbasin (Kennedy/Jenks, 2004).
+The change in sediments in the Pastside Subbasin to less permeable marine and riverine sediments in the 180/400-Foot Aquifer Subbasin (Kennedy/Jenks, 2004).
 The change in sediments generally defines the boundary between these 2 Subbasins.
 At the Subbasin's southern boundary there may be reasonable hydraulic connectivity with the Forebay Subbasin where water along the border moves both down from the mountains and toward the ocean.